How Much Should You Spend On A House? A Look At Income, Expenses And Mortgage Payments

 Interest payments go to your lender in exchange for your loan.
 The specific interest rate you’ll pay depends on a number of factors, including your credit score, your loan structure and current market conditions.
 Even a difference of a tenth of a point in interest can mean paying thousands more for your loan over time, so it’s worth the effort to shop around to get the best rate possible.

 Step 3: Factor In The Costs Of Homeownership

 Your principal and your interest aren’t the only things you need to pay for when you take out a home loan.
 There are a few other payments to consider when you’re deciding how much you can afford to spend on a home.
 Some additional costs of homeownership include:

 Homeowners insurance isn’t a legal requirement to own a home.
 However, most mortgage lenders won’t give you a loan unless you have adequate insurance.
 Homeowners insurance protects you against damage to your home from hazards like fires, break-ins and lightning storms.
 Your homeowners insurance rate will vary depending on your individual circumstances, but you can expect to pay about $100 per month for your premium.

 No matter where you live, you must pay property taxes.
 Property taxes go to your local government to fund things like public schools, libraries and emergency services.
 Your property tax rate will vary depending on where you live.
 If you’re shopping for a home in a specific county, know the effective tax rate to estimate your liability.

-If you buy a home with less than a 20% down payment, you must pay private mortgage insurance (PMI).
+If you buy a home with less than a 20% down payment on a conventional loan, you must pay private mortgage insurance (PMI).
 PMI is insurance that protects your lender if you default on your loan.
 PMI payments can add up to $100 extra to your monthly premium.
 However, you have the option to cancel your PMI once you reach 20% equity in your home.